Audio Descriptions are alternate audio tracks used for narrating important video content that some viewers would otherwise be unable to access.

 If you’re wondering how to make an audio description, our very own video producer Chris breaks it all down below:

 First you’ll want to compile a script for your video.
-Watch through your video a few times, and note the instances where dialogue is absent.
+Watch or listen through your video a few times, and note the instances where dialogue is absent.
 This is where you’ll want to formulate your descriptions for the viewer!
 Keep in mind how much time you have to work with before the video’s audio returns, so as not to interfere with the dialogue in the video.

 Next, you’ll want to record your descriptions.
 Be sure to be clear, and straightforward in tone - but not too robotic!
 Once completed, you can shoot that audio file over to your post production software of choice, and add your narrations as a new track in the video (remember to check your volume levels)!
 Export both the original video’s audio and your audio description as a single mp3 file, upload your audio description file to your video in Wistia via the Customize panel, and voila!
 Watch the audio description magic happen.